Edge (or snick or nick)

 Edge

 Edge (or snick or nick) refers to the batsman’s perimeter to deflect the ball sent by the bowler.
-This term is also relevant when the cricketer misses the center of the bat on the projectile.
+This term is also relevant when a cricketer misses the center of the bat when hitting a shot.

 Edge (or snick or nick): the basic meaning

-The cricket bat has four edges: inner, outer, top and bottom.
-In the vertical bit, the inner and outer edges are distinguished, the upper and lower in the horizontal.
-Speaking about the bat, the leading edge is also often mentioned.
-This is the case where the ball hits the leading edge of the bat rather than the front.
+A cricket bat has four edges: inner, outer, top and bottom.
+In a vertical bat, there are inner and outer, while in a horizontal bat, there are upper and lower.
+When talking about a bat, the leading edge is also often mentioned.
+This is the case when the ball hits it rather than the front of the bat.
 Similar episodes can be seen in the bowlers’ cross-bat.
 In these hands, bowlers (or outfield players) have little difficulty in scoring points for their team.

 Nisha Bhavani